Learning V1 Simple Cells with Vector Representation of Local Content and Matrix Representation of Local Motion: Representational model

+A more careful treatment is to treat $M(\delta)$ as forming a matrix Lie group, and write $M(\delta)$ as an exponential map of generator matrices that span the matrix Lie algebra.
+By assuming skew-symmetric generator matrices, $M(\delta)$ will be automatically a rotation matrix.
+The exponential map can be approximated by Taylor expansion similar to \ref{eq:taylor}.

-If $\delta(x)$ is large, $v_{t+1}^{(k)}(x)$ may contain information from adjacent image patches of $\I_{t}$ in addition to $\I_t[x]$.
-We can generalize the motion model in Equation (\ref{eqn: motion}) to allow local mixing of encoded vectors.
-Let $\mathcal{S}$ be a local support centered at $0$.
+\paragraph{Local mixing.} If $\delta(x)$ is large, $v_{t+1}(x)$ may contain information from adjacent image patches of $\I_{t}$ in addition to $\I_t[x]$.
+To address this problem, we can generalize the motion model (Eq. (\ref{eqn: motion})) to allow local mixing of encoded vectors.
+Specifically, let $\mathcal{S}$ be a local support centered at $0$.
 We assume that

-In the learning algorithm, we discretize $\text{d} x$ and learn a separate $M^{(k)}(\delta, \text{d} x)$ for each $\text{d} x$.
+In the learning algorithm, we discretize $\text{d} x$ and learn a separate $M(\delta, \text{d} x)$ for each $\text{d} x$.